tblanarik/tblanarik.github.io/_posts/2022-03-23-session-based-metrics.md

 Georgi Georgiev's post [When Session-Based Metrics Lie](https://blog.analytics-toolkit.com/2022/when-session-based-metrics-mislead/) has some great examples showing how session-based metrics can lead you to wrong conclusions.

-One example a former co-worker gave was, which I've kept handy was:
+One example a former co-worker gave was:

 > Our product has 2 users, John and Trevor.
 John (a very active user) has 5 sessions and Trevor (a less active user) has 1.
 > Each of John's sessions has 5 prompts shown and he clicks 1 of them, each of Trevor's has 2 and he clicks 1 of them.